 The results of our work include stopping tens of thousands of acres of logging and significantly modifying many more thousands of acres.
-We have stopped biocide spraying on up to six million acres and we have protected roadless areas, threatened species, moist mixed conifer forests, and riparian areas.
-We have also trained over 200 interns in forest ecology and activist skills and give workshops and trainings on everything from field survey work to fighting the reign of corporate rule.
+We have stopped herbicide and/or biocide spraying on up to six million acres and we have protected roadless areas, threatened species, moist mixed conifer forests, and riparian areas.
+We have also trained over 235 interns in forest ecology and activist skills and give workshops and trainings on everything from field survey work to fighting corporate rule.

-or watch the following Blue Mountains Biodiversity Project training video which discusses the goals, strategies, methods of survey work, and gives more information on the project:
+Watch the Blue Mountains Biodiversity Project Training Video which discusses the goals, strategies, methods of survey work, and gives more information on the project.

 Watch the Earth Day interview in which Karen Coulter talks about our work in eastern Oregon, including our accomplishments on reducing toxic herbicide use on public lands, fighting logging projects, and bringing awareness to these issues.
 The interview also discusses externalized costs of environmental degradation, legal rights for nature and animals, and more.
 Thanks to Jim Lockhart for producing this video.